The program offers the choice between different programs:

-The program offers a unique combination of different specialized courses, a “taster course” on German language and culture and a varied accompanying program.
-Students are given the option to choose one of three specialized courses (see academics below for options), which they will take alongside German and other international students.
-The specialized program is held by a team of renowned Osnabrück and international lecturers.
-All other activties (language courses and cultural program) are in a combined group with participants from all three courses.
-The German course is organized by Osnabrück University’s Language Center.
+Students will study alongside German and other international students.
+These specialized programs are held by a team of renowned Osnabrück and international lecturers.
+All other activities (language courses and cultural program) are in a combined group with participants from all courses.
+The German courses are organized by Osnabrück University’s Language Center.
 The recreational activities held within the cultural program are run by Osnabrück instructors who are there throughout the program to assist the international students.
-Excursions are also included and in the past featured a weekend trip to Berlin, a day trip to Bremen, and mudflat hiking at the North Sea (see below for more inclusions).
+Excursions are also included and in the past featured a weekend trip to Berlin, a day trip to Bremen, and mudflat hiking at the North Sea.

-Students have the option to choose between three specialized course while at Osnabrück.
-The courses are taught from a combination of Osnabrück faculty and international professors from the United States, Canada, South Africa, Australia, England, Ireland, among others.
+Students have the option to choose between various programs at Osnabrück.
+Each program is with a total of 6 US credits.
+The courses are taught from a combination of Osnabrück faculty and international professors from the all over the world.

 Included in this program are: